 Let’s take a look at how point-to-point integration works in practice.

 To make point-to-point integration work, developers often use the connecting system’s APIs or write a custom program from scratch.
 Once the systems are connected, data can flow freely and securely between them.
-So, there is no need for intermediaries or other detours.

 The one-on-one connection approach reduces the complexity associated with routing data through a central hub, which is a common practice in other integration approaches.